martin-wegmann/SMILE_seas_forecast/README.md

 The Notebook folder contains 5 Notebooks

-* Notebook to pre-process the data sets for ML Training
+* A) Notebook to pre-process the data sets for ML Training
-* ML training for winter (same approach was used for summer)
+* B) ML training for winter (same approach was used for summer)
-* ML winter forecast quick evaluation (same approach was used for summer)
+* C) ML winter forecast quick evaluation (same approach was used for summer)
-* Grid post-processing (ERA20C, 20CRv3, ASF20C and forecasted ML fields)
+* D) Grid post-processing (ERA20C, 20CRv3, ASF20C and forecasted ML fields)
-* Figure generation (this notebook focuses on the plots of T2M output)
+* E) Figure generation (this notebook focuses on the plots of T2M output)